lkimsey/wmpreshop-06172021/wp-content/plugins/wpvivid-imgoptim/readme.txt

 * **Upload Images up to 5MB in Size** - That means you can optimize up to 5GB images per month.
 * **Optimized API without Speed Limit**- Process images instantly without a speed limit.
 * **Lazy Load Images** - Delay loading images until they are needed to speed up your pages.
+* **CDN Integration** - Integrate CDN service to your website to speed up your page load time.
 * **Images Bulk Optimization** - Optimize all your images in bulk in a simple click.
 * **Original Images Backup/Restore** - Back up original images and restore them later as needed.
 * **Lossy and Lossless Compression** - Support both lossy and lossless compression options.